Chuanshan, Suining

-Chuanshan (船山 (Chuánshān)) is a district of Suining, Sichuan Province, People's Republic of China.
+Chuanshan (船山 (Chuánshān)) is a district of Suining, Sichuan Province, China.
 The district is the government seat of Suining city and also its main urban area.
 The population in 2012 was 700,000.

 It was established in 2003 when the Shizhong District of Suining was split into Anju District and Chuanshan District.

+Administrative divisions

+Chuanshan District administers 14 subdistricts, 9 towns, and 1 township: